 You can book routine face-to-face GP appointments online, using the NHS App or the Patient Access App.
-Click one of these buttons to download these Apps, if you haven't already got one of them already.
+Download these Apps, if you haven't already got one of them already.

 We release some appointments six weeks beforehand (for routine, non-urgent matters), some more two weeks beforehand (for more pressing issues) and some on the day (for new, urgent problems).